jtauber/pengolodh/README.md

 ## What is a `book-id-or-path`?

-This can either be the full path to an unzipped EPUB or a book identifier set in `$XDG_CONFIG/pengolodh.toml` as follows:
+This can either be the full path to an EPUB file, an unzipped EPUB, or a book identifier set in `$XDG_CONFIG/pengolodh.toml` as follows:

 ```
 [books]
-<book-id> = "<path-to-unzipped-epub>"
+<book-id> = "<path-to-epub>"
 ...
 ```